Wonuabimbola/movie-recommendation-system/README.md

 ```
-├── README.md                              <- This README file
 ├── data                                   <- obtained from grouplens.org
 │   ├── links.csv                          <- contains identifiers that can be used to link to other sources of movie data
 │   ├── movies.md                          <- movie information
 |   ├── ratings.csv                        <- movie ratings
 │   ├── tags.csv                           <- user-generated metadata about movies
-|   ├── contentbasedrec.py                 <- file storing the class used for content based rec
+├── images                                 <- Visualizations used in README and pdf file
 ├── gitignore                              <- files to ignore
+├── README.md                              <- This README file
+├── contentbasedrec.py                     <- file storing the class used for content based rec
 ├── movie_lens_rec.ipynb                   <- final notebook
-├── movie_rec_system.pdf                   <- presentation
+└── movie_rec_system.pdf                   <- final presentation
-└── images                                 <- Visualizations used in README and pdf file

 ```

 ## Contact Information